Mica-Technologies/minecraft-launcher/README.md

 ## General Information

-The Mica Forge Launcher is a cross-platform, easy-to-use modpack launcher that uses modpacks defined in JSON files that are hosted on the internet.
+The Mica Minecraft Launcher is a cross-platform, easy-to-use modpack launcher that uses modpacks defined in JSON files that are hosted on the internet.

 All versions (macOS, Windows, Linux) support client mode and server mode.
 Client mode is the default mode, unless a graphic interface is not supported.
 - Client mode is the mode for those looking to play a Minecraft game (Minecraft Client).